Circle (Onyanko Club album)

-Circle is the fifth studio album by the Japanese girl idol girl group Onyanko Club.
-It was released in Japan on August 5, 1987.
+Circle is the fifth and final studio album by the Japanese girl idol girl group Onyanko Club.
+It was released in Japan on 5 August 1987.

 It is the only album from the group released by Kirigirisu Records, a label established for the group and owned jointly by Canyon Records, For Life Records, CBS/Sony Records and EPIC/Sony Records.